Characterizing Environmental Drivers of Phenolic Extractability in Wine Grapes

 Objectives 1 and 2 – 1.
 Grape Sample collection and preparation

-Each year for two years, grape samples from V. vinifera cultivar Cabernet Franc and hybrid cultivar Chambourcin will be collected from 5 sites in the Northeast region including central New York, Erie, PA, and southeastern PA.
-While hybrid grapes are the focus of this work, comparing them to a common vinifera cultivar will add important context to our results and increase the impact of our conclusions.
-At commercial maturity, 5 lbs of each grape variety will be collected from each vineyard and stored at -20C until all samples are ready for analysis.
-Basic grape chemistry will be measured using established methods for pH, titratable acidity, and Brix (24).
+Each year for two years, grape samples from V. vinifera cultivar Cabernet Franc and hybrid cultivar Chambourcin were collected from 4 sites in Pennsylvania, labelled BG, HV, SM, and WW.
+While hybrid grapes are the focus of this work, comparing them to a common vinifera cultivar adds important context to our results and increases the impact of our conclusions.
+At commercial maturity, 5 lbs of each grape sample was collected and frozen at -20C prior to analysis.
+Grapes were destemmed and mixed to ensure random sampling.
+Basic grape characteristics such as Brix, pH, and grape size were measured.

 Objectives 1 and 2 – 2.
 Tannin extraction

-Tannin extraction experiments will be conducted with three biological replicates for each site using randomly sampled grapes to reduce the effect of individual grape/cluster differences.
-Tannin quantification experiments will be conducted with three technical replicates for each extract to ensure that our method is sufficiently precise.
-Mean and standard deviations for tannin extractability and environmental characteristics will be collected for each site, variety, and vintage.
-Regression analysis will be conducted using R (27) with location, environmental factors, and vintage as independent factors to determine the effect on tannin extractability.
-Regression will be conducted separately for each variety, as it is expected that this will a significant effect.
-Results for vinifera and hybrid varieties will be compared to assess how tannin extractability may respond differently to environmental factors in these groups.
+Tannin extraction experiments were conducted with 5 biological replicates for each site using randomly sampled grapes to reduce the effect of individual grape/cluster differences.
+Tannin quantification experiments were conducted with three technical replicates for each extract or wine sample.
+ANOVA and Tukeys HSD were used to evaluate significant differences between grape extract and wine tannin content.
+Regression analysis was conducted using R (15) with location, cultivar, and vintage as independent factors to determine their effect on tannin extractability.

 Research results and discussion: